leo-bogert/bumblebee-multiscreen-tools/README.md

 You forgot to [add your user account to the video group](#video-acceleration).

+### OpenGL did work but doesn't anymore

+In my experience sometimes OpenGL just breaks after some time of being used, or especially after having switched users.
+This is usually fixed by a reboot.

 ## Similar tutorials / tools / sources

 - https://github.com/Bumblebee-Project/Bumblebee/wiki/Multi-monitor-setup